Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging: Multi-Task Learning for Joint Model Selection

 After observing the active set $E$, we assume a linear model of the form $y \sim N(X_{E}\beta_{E}, \sigma^2 \rm{I_n})$, where $\sigma$ is fixed and $\rm{I_n}$ is the $n \times n$ identity matrix.
-This model is easy to work with, but there are other options for specifying a model based on the estimated active set.
-Post-selection inference affords us the flexibility to choose from a range of such models.
+This is a simple way to specify a model based on the active set, but selective inference affords us the flexibility to choose from a range of specifications.
 For instance, the two-stage protocol we describe here can also be used for other linear models, such as those involving linear combinations of basis functions constructed from the active features.

 In the second stage, we aim to construct \mbox{$100(1-\alpha)\%$} confidence intervals for the best linear coefficients,